 Model Upgrades

 QK-Norm.
-At aggressive learning rates, the Query and Key norms can explode.
-Their dot products blow up, NaNs appear, and the run dies.
+At high learning rates, the Query and Key vectors can grow too large.
+Their dot products overflow, NaNs appear, and the run dies.

 To fix this, I applied RMSNorm to the Queries and Keys right after their linear projections (before RoPE).